-The BP Whiting Refinery played a role in a major profit increase by parent company BP PLC (NYSE: BP).
+The BP Whiting Refinery is playing a big role in a major profit increase by parent company BP PLC (NYSE: BP).
 At its peak during the quarter, the facility processed 270,000 barrels of heavy crude per day.
-Last year, the company completed nearly $4 billion in improvements to allow the facility to take on the heavier oil from Canada.
+Last year, the company completed nearly $4 billion in improvements to allow the facility to take on the heavier oil.
 BP is reporting second-quarter net income of $3.6 billion, compared to $2.7 billion in the same period a year earlier.

 The company employs around 1,800 in Whiting.

 LONDON – BP today announced its financial results for the second quarter of 2014.
 Underlying replacement cost profit1 for the quarter of 2014 was $3.6 billion, 34% higher than the $2.7 billion reported for the same period in 2013 and 13% higher than the $3.2 billion result for the first quarter of 2014.

 The company also announced a quarterly dividend of 9.75 cents per ordinary share, the same level as the previous quarter but 8.3% higher than a year earlier.
 As previously announced, BP’s board will review the level of the dividend with the first and third quarter results each year.

 “This was another successful quarter, delivering both operational progress and robust cash flow.
 We are continuing to ramp up the major new projects that drive delivery of cash flow and are also now seeing benefits from our focus on operating with greater reliability and efficiency,” said Bob Dudley, BP group chief executive.